The size of a stratifying system can be arbitrarily large: Introduction

 There are numerous works studying the consequences of the existence of a stratifying system in the module category of an algebra, see for instance \cite{Cadavid2, Cadavid1, ES2003, Erdmann2005, MMS-SSS, ExtPSS-MMS}.
 However, the existence of stratifying systems in module categories is a problem that has received less attention.
-To our knowledge, the only works addressing the existence of exceptional sequences or stratifying systems outside the hereditary case are \cite{HP} for the Auslander algebras of the algebra $K[x]/x^t$, \cite{Persson2020} for quotients of type $\mathbb{A}$ zig-zag algebras and \cite{BM, MendozaTreffinger} for arbitrary algebras using techniques from $\tau$-tilting theory.
+To our knowledge, the only works addressing the existence of exceptional sequences or stratifying systems outside the hereditary case are \cite{Meltzer1995} for canonical algebras, \cite{HP} for the Auslander algebra of $K[x]/x^t$, \cite{Persson2020} for quotients of type $\mathbb{A}$ zig-zag algebras and \cite{Buan2021, MendozaTreffinger} for arbitrary algebras using techniques from $\tau$-tilting theory.

 The classical examples of stratifying systems are the so-called \textit{canonical} stratifying systems.
 These are stratifying systems which are constructed using all indecomposable projective modules and, as a consequence, the size $t$ of every canonical stratifying system coincides with $\rk(K_0(A))$.
-To our knowledge, the size of every exceptional sequence in a module category is bounded by the rank of the Grothendieck group of the algebra.
-However, this is not true for stratifying systems since there are examples of stratifying systems in module categories whose size is bigger than the rank of the Grothendieck group of the algebra, see for instance \cite[3.2]{ES2003} and \cite[Remark~2.7]{MMS-SSS}.
+Also, it was shown in \cite{Cadavid1} that the size of every stratifying system in the module category of a hereditary algebra $H$ is bounded by $\rk(K_0(H))$.

+This is not true for stratifying systems in the module category of an arbitrary algebra since there are examples of stratifying systems whose size is bigger than the rank of the Grothendieck group of the algebra, see for instance \cite[3.2]{ES2003} and \cite[Remark~2.7]{MMS-SSS}.
+However, it was conjectured the existence of an upper-bound for the size of a stratifying system in the module category $A$ which was a function of $\rk(K_0(A))$.

-In this paper we build two families of examples showing that there is no bound for the size of a stratifying system in a module category in terms of the rank of the Grothendieck group of the algebra does not exists for non-hereditary algebras.
-In Section~\ref{sec:infinite}, we show the existence of a family of algebras having a stratifying system of infinite size.
-Then, in Section~\ref{sec:verylarge}, we construct a family of finite stratifying systems whose size cannot be linearly bounded by the rank of the Grothendieck group of their ambient module category.
+In Section~\ref{sec:infinite}, we show that this conjecture is false by proving the existence of a family of algebras having a stratifying system of infinite size.
+Later, in Section~\ref{sec:verylarge}, we construct a family of finite stratifying systems whose size cannot be linearly bounded by the rank of the Grothendieck group of their ambient module category.